Servoy/smartDocumentEditor/README.md

 ## smartDocumentEditor
-The feature-rich document editing component which can plug into your Servoy application to provid rich editing functionality and _so_ much more!
+The feature-rich document editing component which can plug into your Servoy application to provide rich editing functionality and _so_ much more!

 ### Getting started